-Connect Kākou is the State of Hawai'i's statewide broadband initiative to ensure people from all walks of life have reliable and affordable access to high-speed Internet.
+Connect Kākou is the Hawai'i statewide broadband initiative to ensure people from all walks of life have reliable and affordable access to high-speed Internet.
 The name "Connect Kākou" was chosen to reflect Hawai'i's goal of using high-speed internet to connect everyone across the state.
 The Hawaiian word "kākou" is used to convey the idea of "all of us," and underscores the sense of collective responsibility and unity that this initiative represents.

-The State of Hawai'i is committed to affordable access to high-speed internet.
-In collaboration with Governor Josh Green, M.D., Lieutenant Governor Sylvia Luke has launched Connect Kākou with partners from the Hawai'i Broadband and Digital Equity Office, the University of Hawai'i, the Department of Hawaiian Home Lands, and multiple state and county agencies.
-Connect Kākou encompasses BEAD and other broadband efforts across the State.
+Led by Lieutenant Governor Sylvia Luke with partners from the Hawai'i Broadband and Digital Equity Office, the University of Hawai'i, the Department of Hawaiian Home Lands, and multiple state and county agencies, Connect Kākou encompasses BEAD and other broadband efforts across the State.